NickGrunert/master-thesis/modules/03_truth_compare.typ

     A value of 1 indicates a perfect match, while a value of 0 indicates no overlap.
     Furthermore, it imposes a penalty on either of the two segments if their respective areas fall outside the boundaries of the other segment.

+    It is acknowledged that @formula:iou2 is an alternative calculation approach that does not operate via set operations but via the confusion matrix.
+    The implementation of this would, in principle, be a rational course of action, given the subsequent section's introduction of the metrics within the formula.
+However, this approach was not adopted.

     #heading(depth: 5, numbering: none, bookmarked: false)[Code Snippet]
     The following code shows a simple implementation of the IoU calculation.
     The individual segments are first redefined as sets for computational efficiency, since it allow for faster membership testing and set operations via binary operations.